AnnaWilliford/SWC.Spring18/PythonBasics/README.md

 * It is a general-purpose programming language
 * Supports multiple programming paradigms
 * Very large community with a rich ecosystem of third-party packages

+### Jupyter Notebook as IDE for Python

+We will be working with Python using Jupyter Notebook.
+This is a piece of software (also known as integrated development environment, IDE ) that makes working in Python much easier.

+> How to open jupyter notebook in different platforms !!!

 Ultimately, by the end of this workshop, you can create your own reports as a Markdown file or HTML file or pdf file to present it to your superiors.